Law - Political Science - Administration

 Presentation

-As a key player in RGPD compliance, the DPO must have specific legal knowledge and skills in data protection and security management.
-As a real conductor, he/she has a mission to inform, advise and implement security and protection strategies for sensitive data of public institutions and private companies.
-The DPO ensures a legal and regulatory watch on aspects related to the security of digital data.
-The DPO is also in charge of cooperating with the CNIL and being its contact point.
+A key player in GDPR compliance, the DPO must have specific knowledge of the law and skills in data protection and security management.
+Acting as a true conductor, they are responsible for providing information and advice and implementing strategies for the security and protection of sensitive company data (such as personal data).
+The DPO monitors legal and regulatory developments relating to digital data security.
+The DPO is also responsible for cooperating with the CNIL (French Data Protection Authority) and acting as its point of contact.

 Read more